-GROUP, LTD. St. Paul, MN 55164-0945 Address Change?
-Mark box, sign, and indicate changes below: The Board of Directors Recommends a Vote FOR all listed nominees for directors in Proposal 1, and FOR Proposals 2, 3 and 4. ☐ Vote FOR all nominees Vote WITHHELD from all nominees 1.
-Election of directors: 01 Morris Goldfarb 05 Jeffrey Goldfarb Laura Pomerantz 02 Sammy Aaron Victor Herrero Willem Van Bokhorst (except as marked) 06 10 Robert L. Johnson 03 Thomas J. Brosig Cheryl L. Vitali 07 11 Richard White 04 Alan Feller Jeanette Nostra 80 Please fold here - Do not separate (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
-Against Abstain 2.
-Advisory vote to approve the compensation of named executive officers: ☐ For Proposal to approve amendments of our 2015 Long-Term Incentive Plan to increase the number of shares that may be issued under the Plan by 1,200,000 shares and increase the number of shares that may be issued to any Plan participant in any fiscal year from 400,000 to 800,000: Abstain Against Abstain For Against 4.
-Proposal to ratify the appointment of Ernst & Young LLP: 5.
-In their discretion upon such other business as may properly come before the meeting and any and all adjournments and postponements thereof.
-Shares represented by this Proxy will be voted in accordance with the instructions indicated in items 1, 2, 3 and 4.
-If no instruction is indicated, this Proxy will be voted FOR all listed nominees for directors in Proposal No. 1, FOR Proposal No. 2, FOR Proposal No. 3 and FOR Proposal No. 4.
-Any and all proxies heretofore given by the undersigned are hereby revoked.
-Signature(s) in Box Date Please sign exactly as your name(s) appear hereon.
+GROUP LTD P.O.
+Box 64945 hareowner Services O. Box 64945 t.
+Paul, MN 55164-0945 Address Change?
+Mark box, sign, and indicate changes below: The Board of Directors Recommends a Vote FOR all listed nominees for directors in Proposal 1, and FOR Proposals 2, 3 and 4.
+1. Election of directors: Morris Goldfarb 05 5 Jeffrey Goldfarb 09 Laura Pomerantz Vote FOR all nominees (except as marked) Vote WITHHELD from all nominees u Sammy Aaron 06 S Victor Herrero 10 Cheryl L. Vitali 03 Thomas J. Brosig 07 Robert L. Johnson 11 Lisa Warner Wardell 04 Alan Feller 08 Patti H. Ongman 12 Richard White Please fold here - Do not separate (Instructions: To withhold authority to vote for any indicated nominee, write the number(s) of the nominee(s) in the box provided to the right.)
+2. .
+Advisory vote to approve the compensation of named executive officers: For Against Abstain 3.
+Proposal to approve amendments of our 2015 Long-Term Incentive Plan to increase the number of shares that may be issued under the Plan by 1,200,000 shares: For Against Abstain 4.
+Proposal to ratify the appointment of Ernst & Young LLP: For Against Abstain Sh: ares represer nted s fo r by this Proxy directors i / will n Pro business as may properly come before the meetin Il be voted in accordance with the instructions indic roposal No. 1, FOR Proposal No. 2, FOR Propos cated in items 1, 2 and 3.
+If no i instru iction is indicated, this Pi Da ite Signature(s) in Box Please sign exactly as your name(s) appear hereon.
 If shares are held by two or more persons each should sign.
 Trustees, executors and other fiduciaries should indicate their capacity.
 Shares held by corporations, partnerships, associations, etc. should be signed by an authorized person, giving full title or authority.